MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot-sync-errors.md

 | **Error string** | JET_errWriteConflict |
 | **Remediation required** | Yes |

 This error occurs when there is a problem with the internal database used by Azure File Sync.
-When this issue occurs, create a support request and we will contact you to help you resolve this issue.
+When this issue occurs, create a support request, and we will contact you to help you resolve this issue.

 <a id="-2134364053"></a>**The Azure File Sync agent version installed on the server isn't supported.**